monis001/Network-Programs/README.md

 # Network-Programs
  8th semester Network Programs
- //Incomplete programs are named  with no space
+ //Incomplete programs are named  with no space in between
- //complete programs contains '_' in its name.
+ //complete programs contains '_' in their name.
+ //open for suggestions and commit